britive/terraform-provider-britive/docs/resources/resource_manager_resource_type.md

 * `name` - (Required) The name of the Britive resource type.
 Only letters, numbers, hyphens (`-`), and underscores (`_`) are allowed, no other special characters.
 Used to uniquely identify the resource type within Britive.
 * `description` - (Optional) The description of the Britive resource type.
 * `icon` - (Required) The icon of the Britive resource type
+* `scan_enabled` - (Optional) Whether scheduled scanning is enabled for this resource type.
+Left **unmanaged** when omitted from config, so existing resource types are unaffected.
+Removing this argument from config after previously setting it disables scanning.
+* `rotation_enabled` - (Optional) Whether rotation is enabled for this resource type's rotation templates.
+Left **unmanaged** when omitted from config, with the same semantics as `scan_enabled` (see below).
+Removing this argument from config after previously setting it disables rotation.
 * `parameters` - (Optional) A set of parameters/fields for the resource type.
 Each parameter supports the following attributes:
   * `param_name` - (Required) The name of the parameter.
 Only letters, numbers, hyphens (`-`), and underscores (`_`) are allowed, no other special characters.
   * `param_type` - (Required) The type of the parameter.
 Must be one of [`string`, `password`, `ip-cidr`, `regex-pattern`, `list`] (case-insensitive).